adshares/adshares-docs/protocol/impressions/user_browses.rst

         SSA -> DSCP: Result of\nContext Scripts\n//optional//
     end

 The following sequence of events occurs for each :ref:`Creative <protocol-definitions-creative>` to fetch the corresponding :ref:`Creative Content <protocol-definitions-creativecontent>` and display it in its designated :ref:`Placement <protocol-definitions-placement>`:

-* Using the endpoint contained in the metadata, :ref:`Supply-Side Agent <protocol-definitions-ssa>` calls :ref:`Demand-Side Platform <protocol-definitions-dsp>` to retrieve :ref:`Creative Content <protocol-definitions-creativecontent>`.
+* Using the endpoint contained in :ref:`Creative Metadata <protocol-definitions-creativemetadata>`, :ref:`Supply-Side Agent <protocol-definitions-ssa>` calls :ref:`Demand-Side Platform <protocol-definitions-dsp>` to retrieve :ref:`Creative Content <protocol-definitions-creativecontent>`.
 * :ref:`Supply-Side Agent <protocol-definitions-ssa>` receives the requested :ref:`Creative Content <protocol-definitions-creativecontent>`.

-Before a :ref:`Creative <protocol-definitions-creative>` is actually rendered, :ref:`Supply-Side Agent <protocol-definitions-ssa>` compares the hash of the received :ref:`Creative Content <protocol-definitions-creativecontent>` with the hash contained in the metadata.
+Before a :ref:`Creative <protocol-definitions-creative>` is actually rendered, :ref:`Supply-Side Agent <protocol-definitions-ssa>` compares the hash of the received :ref:`Creative Content <protocol-definitions-creativecontent>` with the hash contained in :ref:`Creative Metadata <protocol-definitions-creativemetadata>`.
 This is done to ensure that the :ref:`Creative Content <protocol-definitions-creativecontent>` matches what was initially approved when the :ref:`Campaign <protocol-definitions-campaign>` was launched.

 Assuming the above hashes match, :ref:`Supply-Side Agent <protocol-definitions-ssa>` renders the :ref:`Creative <protocol-definitions-creative>` on the screen, so that the :ref:`User <protocol-definitions-user>` can see it.